-A Preliminary Plan Review application shall be submitted to request approval of a preliminary plan for a site for a potential WECS Project as an approved land use whereby the concept of said use is approved without implying that a WECS Project is approved or that any structure will ultimately be approved.
+A Preliminary Plan Review application shall be submitted to the Planner to request approval of a preliminary plan for a site for a potential WECS Project as an approved land use whereby the concept of said use is approved without implying that a WECS Project is approved or that any structure will ultimately be approved.
 Preliminary plan applications shall not require that studies, detailed site plans, formal agreements and other information requested per these Regulations be submitted.
 A separate Wind Energy Siting and Facility Permit application will be required at a future date to proceed further with any WECS Project and that application will necessarily meet all applicable requirements of these Regulations.
 A Preliminary Plan application will contain financial assurance.
 (Cash, Corporate Bond, or Surety Bond) that the applicant can construct and operating the proposed WECS Project.

 The Alternative Energy Permit application process for anemometers/meteorological towers represents a type of preliminary plan as it allows the County, neighboring landowners, and the general public to be made aware that a property is being studied for a potential WECS Project with a Alternative Energy Permit request for any anemometer/meteorological towers.
 Again, a separate Wind Siting and Facility Permit application would be required at a future date to proceed further with any WECS Project and that application will necessarily meet all applicable requirements of these Regulations.